Bemade/bemade-ci/README.md

-# Container image to run OCA CI tests
+# Container image to run Bemade CI tests

-⚠️ These images are meant for running CI tests of the Odoo Community Association.
-They are *not* intended for any other purpose, and in particular they are not fit for running Odoo in production.
-If you decide to base your own CI on these images, be aware that, while we will not break things without reason, we will prioritize ease of maintenance for OCA over backward compatibility. ⚠️
+⚠️ These images are meant for running CI tests of Odoo addons developed by Bemade inc. They are *not* intended for any other purpose, and in particular they are not fit for running Odoo in production.
+If you decide to base your own CI on these images, be aware that, while we will not break things without reason, we will prioritize ease of maintenance for Bemade over backward compatibility. ⚠️

 These images provide the following guarantees: